jannickbath/template-extractor/README.md

 2. If running for the first time, specify the directory where the `.zip` archives are stored.
 This directory can be anywhere on your system.
 3. A list of available archives in the specified directory will be displayed.
 Navigate and select one.
 4. The README (if available) of the chosen archive will be displayed.
 You'll then be asked whether you want to proceed with this archive.
-5. If the `.env` file in the archive has empty values, you'll be prompted to provide them.
+5. If the `.env` file in the archive has empty values or function calls, you'll be prompted to provide or select them.
 6. The `build.sh` script from the archive will be executed, performing the integration process.
 7. Once the process is completed, you'll be notified of the success or failure of the operation.